 - Basic blood counts and chemistry profiles should be obtained at these visits to monitor for organ damage that may not be causing any symptoms.

 - You should get an influenza vaccine every year.

-- Five years after treatment, the NCCN recommends vaccination against meningococcus (which can cause meningitis), pneumococcus (which causes some types of pneumonia) and H. influenza (which can cause a number of infections, including both meningitis and pneumonia).
+- Five years after treatment, if you were treated with radiation to the spleen, or had your spleen removed, the NCCN recommends vaccination against meningococcus (which can cause meningitis), pneumococcus (which causes some types of pneumonia) and H. influenza (which can cause a number of infections, including both meningitis and pneumonia).

 It is well demonstrated that survivors of Hodgkin's lymphoma have higher rates of cardiovascular disease and are at increased risk of death from heart attack and stroke.
 The factors that lead to higher risk of heart attack and heart disease in cancer survivors are many, but include chemotherapy, radiation, high levels of stress on the body and changes in the body's metabolic systems.
 The risk of heart disease is even higher if you have a family history of heart disease or have other risk factors for heart disease, like smoking, obesity, or diabetes.
 Symptoms from heart disease can begin quite early after cancer treatment and can be life-threatening.
 One of the most important things patients can do to reduce the risk of cardiovascular disease is to live a healthy lifestyle – engage in regular exercise, maintain a healthy body weight, and quit smoking.